Penetanguishene: History

 The Penetanguishene Naval Yard was built by the Royal Navy in 1813.
 In 1814, the Penetanguishene Road was constructed to provide the Yard a land route to British military supply depots on Kempenfelt Bay, Lake Simcoe (where Barrie, Ontario is today) as the Yard was previously accessible only by water.

 In 1817, naval units from Michilimackinac and Schooner Town (near modern-day Wasaga Beach) were consolidated at the Penetanguishene Naval Yard.
-But, because treaty limitations with the U.S. limited both countries' naval power on the Great Lakes, two British armed topsail schooners, HMS Tecumseth and HMS Newash were laid up "in ordinary", and eventually reported to have sunk at their moorings in the harbour in 1828.
-Some other small craft were headquartered in Penetanguishene for the exploration and mapping of the Great Lakes' coastline.
+But, because Treaty of Ghent limitations with the U.S. limited both countries' naval power on the Great Lakes, two British armed topsail schooners, HMS Tecumseth and HMS Newash were laid up "in ordinary", and eventually reported to have sunk at their moorings in the harbour in 1828.
+Some other small craft were headquartered in Penetanguishene for the exploration and mapping of the Great Lakes' coastline overseen by Lieutenant Henry Wolsey Bayfield.

 In 1828, the main British military establishment on the Upper Lakes moved from Drummond Island to Penetanguishene.
-Families of fur traders who had moved with the British from Michilimackinac to Drummond Island after the War of 1812, moved again to Penetanguishene.
+Families of Metis fur traders who had moved with the British from Michilimackinac to Drummond Island after the War of 1812, moved again to Penetanguishene.
 They settled in the town and the surrounding area.
 Although the naval base was closed in 1834, the military base remained until 1856.
 Some of the troops settled in the area after their service was complete providing an English-speaking population.

 In the 1840s, French-speaking families from Canada East (mainly from the area immediately east of Montreal), attracted by promises of cheap and fertile land, joined the French-speaking Drummond Island settlers already in the area.
 Later, as the logging industry began to develop, more English-speaking settlers arrived.
 Penetanguishene became the local market and meeting place for these individuals.
 Many of Penetanguishene's families today are descended from the Québécois settlers who arrived in the 1800s, giving the town a marked bilingual nature.

+Modern day

+Penetanguishene began to slow down its growth near the 1980s after the railway and the local Coca-Cola plant were both shut down; the railway due to widespread use of cars and the Coca-Cola plant due to modern water filtration which requires chlorine.
+Coca-Cola had originally used Penetanguishene as a site to make its beverages due to its high water quality, due to the chlorination the water lacked its previous quality.
+On Main St the houses coming in to the town on the left were torn down in the 1990s and a new strip mall was added to replace them.
+Penetang hosts a Bingo hall and a local summer theatre (Kings Warf Theatre).